magicink/sass-colour-lover/README.md

 #### Names with Leading Numbers

 Numbers cannot be used as the first character of a variable name.
-If detected, the string 'color-' is appended to the start of the variable name.
+If detected, the string 'color-' is prepended to the start of the variable name.

 ```sass
 // Palette: 2